NCBI-Codeathons/ASAP/Codes/README.md

 ### "Dockerize"

-Explains how to build the docker for AnnotSV.
+Explains how to build the docker for
+   * AnnotSV
+   * postprocessing

-Note that currently the resulting image will be called `annotatesv`.
+Note that currently the resulting image for AnnotSV will be called `annotatesv`.

-### "wdl"
+### "WDL"

-WDL Scripts on how to use `annotatesv` for cloud-based usage.
+WDL Scripts on how to use `annotatesv` and postprocessing step for cloud-based pipelines.

-### "Postprocessing"
+### "demo"

-Scripts for how to handle the tsv output by AnnotSV.
+A tiny demo to showcase usage